|

 Working carefully, pull each plant’s roots apart from the main root ball.
 If a few break or have to be cut with clean scissors, the plant should be fine, but try not to break any that you don’t absolutely have to.
 This helps prevent disease.

-If the roots completely break off of one, you can try to get it to grow roots by following this method:
+If the roots completely break off of one, you can try to get it to grow new roots by following this method:

 Waiting Period – Or Not!